Roamler/react-native-mobeye-geolocation/README.md

 };
 ```

 > :warning: In the futur, Apple may add new authorizations.
-In this case, the `Promise` will be rejected with the code error `5`.
 Do not hesitate to create a pull request to add the new authorization.

 #### `requestIOSAuthorization()`

 Requests the geolocation permission for ios.
-Returns a `Promise` that resolves to a [`PermissionStatus`](https://reactnative.dev/docs/permissionsandroid#result-strings-for-requesting-permissions). [`configure`](#configure) must be called before this method since the service will start on its own if the user set the geolocation permission.
+Returns a `Promise` that resolves to a [`PermissionStatus`](https://reactnative.dev/docs/permissionsandroid#result-strings-for-requesting-permissions).

 ```javascript
 import { useEffect, useState } from 'react';